frostbitten/blender-frost/README.md

 ### auto_set_output_path.py

+Adds a sub panel to the Output panel within the Output Properties tab.
 Automatically set the output path based on a template.
 Helpful when quickly iterating on a project to ensure new renders don't overwrite previous ones.
 The automatic update triggers after each save and whenever the template is updated.

 Variables:
   *  `__FILE_NAME__` The blend file name without extension